entreprenel/iosprework/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - Tip Calc

-"Tip Calulator" is a tip calculator application for iOS.
+"Tip Calc" is a tip calculator application for iOS.

 Submitted by: Enel Elas